atyryshkina/algorithm-performance-analysis/README.md

 In this paper, we introduced the Galaxy dataset, tested popular machine learning models in predicting the runtime of the tools, and compared two methods of predicting runtime intervals: quantile regression forests and random forest classifiers.

 Quantile regression forest gives more confidence and accuracy in the runtime intervals predicted.
-Random forest classifiers give more control over the size of the prediction intervals.
+Random forest classifiers give more control over the size of the prediction intervals desired with a hit to accuracy.

 ## Future Work